 One of the happier areas of a family law practice is adoption.

 One of the happier areas of a family law practice is adoption.
 Parents who want and need children build their families by taking in a child born of other parents.
 When an adoption is finalized, family trees are permanently changed.
 The adopted child has all the same rights and privileges in the adoptive family that a biological child does.

 There are many different circumstances under which adoptions occur.
 Most adoptions proceed as uncontested adoptions; but some adoptions are contested, or include contested issues.

 In all adoptions the rights of the biological mother and father, the adoptive mother and adoptive father and the child/children being adopted, all need to be addressed.
-The adoption attorneys at Anderson and Associates, P.C. can address all the necessary issues in an adoption proceeding and assist families in completing the adoption process.
+The adoption attorneys at Prime Law Group can address all the necessary issues in an adoption proceeding and assist families in completing the adoption process.